How to take screenshots on your Mac with the Screenshot app

 How to capture the entire screen of a Mac

 Clicking the Capture Entire Screen button transforms your pointer into a small camera.
-For the next step, you can click Capture on the toolbar to capture the screen, or anywhere on the screen.
+For the next step, you can press Return on your keyboard, click Capture on the toolbar or click or tap anywhere on the screen to capture the screen.

 If you use multiple displays, click inside a screen to capture that screen.
 This way, you can make a full-screen capture of just one of your displays.
 If you press Capture while using multiple displays, multiple screenshots are going to be made, one for each of your displays.